ZZ2266/.github.io/WAVLINK/WL-WN578W2/wireless.cgi/add_mac/readme.md

 ## Overview

 An unauthenticated command injection vulnerability exists in the `AddMac` action of `/cgi-bin/wireless.cgi` (WAVLINK WL-WN578W2, firmware M78W2\_V221110).
 The `macAddr` parameter is unsanitized and directly concatenated into system commands.
-Attackers can send POST requests with `page=AddMac` and inject arbitrary commands via `macAddr`—no login required—to execute `root`-level operations.
+Attackers can send POST requests with `page=AddMac` and inject arbitrary commands via `macAddr`—no login required—to execute operations.